chris1705/PySecvest/README.md

 # PySecvest
-Python module to access status information provided by ABUS Secvest alarm system.
+Python module to access status information provided by ABUS Secvest alarm system by using non-official REST API.

-The current version was just wirtten 'quick and dirty', so it does only provide read-only features.
+The current version was just written 'quick and dirty', so it does only provide read-only features.
 Please do not use it in production unless you know what you're doing.

 # Compatibility
-Probably the module is only compatible with the current version of the Abus Secvest (FUAA50000)
+Probably the module is only compatible with the current version of the Abus Secvest (FUAA50000).
+I have tested it with

 # Example usage
 ```python